Healthdirect Free Australian health advice you can count on.

 When should I see my doctor?

-If you or someone you know appears to be experiencing symptoms of PTSD for longer than one month after a traumatic event, it's important to talk to a doctor or other health professional.
+If you or someone you know appears to be experiencing symptoms of PTSD that are affecting work, school or day-to-day activities for longer than 2 weeks after a traumatic event, it's important to talk to a doctor or other health professional.
+If you or someone you know are at a high risk of developing PTSD after a traumatic event, getting help early may help reduce this risk.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.